mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *measure not the work until the day's out and the labor done.*
+> *a creative man is motivated by the desire to achieve, not by the desire to beat others.*

 </div>
 <!-- quote-end -->